QuentinBultinck/RetroAchievements/RAscripts/PS2/RedDeadRevolver/README.md

     🏆 Story Mode
 </h2>

+> [!NOTE]
-- The achievements listed under this category will only unlock in Story Mode, not during Bounty Hunter Mode.
+> - The achievements listed under this category will only unlock in Story Mode, not during Bounty Hunter Mode.
-- Any difficulty can be used to unlock these.
+> - Any difficulty can be used to unlock these.
-- The last one under this category, [a_CompleteChapter27](#a_CompleteChapter27), is the *win condition* for beating game.
+> - The last one under this category, [a_CompleteChapter27](#a_CompleteChapter27), is the *win condition* for beating game.

 | Title <sub><i>+ (dev_id)</i></sub><br> | Guidance & Insights |
 |:---:|---|